Sustainability in Student Restaurants and Cafeterias

 - the majority of our meat and cold cut selection is from animals bred in Germany;

-- we purchase – as far as possible – local vegetables and fruits for our student restaurant Mensa Peterssteinweg according to the theme of "sustainability";
+- we purchase – as far as possible – local vegetables and fruits for our student restaurant Mensa Peterssteinweg in keeping with the motto "sustainability";

-- all dairy products at our student restaurant Mensa Peterssteinweg are mostly procured from a farm of the town of Wurzen;
+- all dairy products at our student restaurant Mensa Peterssteinweg are mostly procured at a farm in the town Wurzen;

-- our fresh potatoes are 100 percent from the region “Börde” in the state of Sachsen-Anhalt;
+- our fresh potatoes are 100 percent from the region “Börde” in the state Saxony-Anhalt;

 - we procure numerous local beverages, among others, water, fruit spritzers and lemonades made by Lichtenauer, a local company, as well as the local brand Vita Cola and the so-called Leipzig “Lipz Schorlen”;